charlmert/styvi/wiki/encryption.md

-# Encrypting a disk with key based access
+# Encrypting a disk with key file based access

 Can only encrypt a full drive or block level device like an entire disk